-- Place allspice, brown sugar, garlic, Scotch bonnet peppers, thyme, scallions, cinnamon, nutmeg, salt, pepper and soy sauce in a food processor.
+Place allspice, brown sugar, garlic, Scotch bonnet peppers, thyme, scallions, cinnamon, nutmeg, salt, pepper, and soy sauce in a food processor.
 Blend until smooth.

 With a sharp knife, score the thick fat on the pork shoulder into a diamond pattern, but do not cut into the meat.

 Using gloved hands, press and massage a thick coating of the jerk sauce on the exterior of the pork so it is completely covered with a thick coat.
 Refrigerate any leftover sauce as long as it hasn't been in contact with the raw pork.
 It will keep for a month or more.

 Place the pork in a roasting pan and cover with a lid, foil, or plastic wrap.
 Refrigerate to marinate at least 24 hours or for up to two days.